Sciatica Pain Treatment

 WHAT CAUSES SCIATICA?
 SCIATICA PAIN TREATMENT

-Sciatica can be caused by a number of conditions that irritate or compress the sciatic nerve:
+Sciatica can be caused by several conditions that irritate or compress the sciatic nerve:

-The most common of causes when the gel-like center of a spinal disc either bulges or ruptures through a weak area in the disc wall and compress the nerves.
+The most common causes are when the gel-like center of a spinal disc either bulges or ruptures through a weak area in the disc wall and compresses the nerves.